sc-ventures/cloudbreak-documentation/docs/aws-quick.md

 * Import an existing key pair or generate a new key pair in the AWS region which you are planning to use for launching Cloudbreak and clusters.
 If you don't have a key pair, use [these](aws-pre.md#ssh-key-pair) steps to create or import a key pair.

-* Your AWS account must have the minimal permissions described in [CloudbreakRole](aws-pre.md#credential-role) as well as the permission to create an IAM role.
+* Your AWS account must have the minimum permissions described in [CloudbreakRole](aws-pre.md#credential-role) as well as the permission to create an IAM role.

-### Launch Cloudbreak from CF template
+### Launch Cloudbreak from the quickstart template

-Follow these steps to launch Cloudbreak from an Amazon CloudFormation template.
+Launch Cloudbreak from an CloudFormation template by using the following steps.
+This is the quickstart deployment option.

 **Steps**